xyrui/HWnet/README.md

 }
 ```
 ## Contacts
-If you have any questions, please send emails to <xyrui@outlook.com> or <rxy14789653@stu.xjtu.edu.cn>.
+If you have any questions, please contract me by <xyrui@outlook.com> or <rxy14789653@stu.xjtu.edu.cn>.